lizsuter/FOSS_capstone/README.md

 - runs SRA_toolkit container
 - downloads fastq file from SRA and unpacks
 - runs `kmer.py` which looks for DNA motifs of length `k` and counts how many times it finds them across the length of the read in bins of size `bin`
-	- generates a count table, 'motifs.csv'
+	- generates a count table, `motifs.csv`
 - launches a container with RStudio in an html window.
 	- R version 3.6.2
 	- tidyverse